100daysofdevops/Kubernetes-and-Cloud-Native-Associate/README.md

 ## Exam Details

 * [CNCF Official Link ](https://training.linuxfoundation.org/certification/kubernetes-cloud-native-associate/?utm_source=lftraining&utm_medium=pr&utm_campaign=kcna1021)
-- Duration : 90 minutes(** 120 minutes for the KCNA-BETA)
+- Duration : 90 minutes
-- Number of questions: Unknown at this Point
+- Number of questions: 60
-- Question Types: Multiple Choice
+- Question Types: Single Choice(It says multiple choice, but in my exam, there is no multiple choice question)
 - Passing Score: Unknown at this Point
 - Certification Validity: 3 years
 - Exam Cost: $250 with one free atempt and one year validity